 Wikipedia defines it thus: “Artificial intelligence (AI) is intelligence—perceiving, synthesizing, and inferring information—demonstrated by machines.”
 Any task which involves the computer to predict, study patterns, voice recognition, translate between natural languages, and automated decision-making, can be termed AI.

 AI can be a great tool to create more efficient and consistent learning experiences.
-However, there are some potential drawbacks to using AI in L&D.
+However, there are some potential drawbacks to using AI in Learning and Development.

 At the end of the day, you must consider whether using AI in your content development is a worthwhile investment or not.